 A regular refrain no matter the series is that those who have studied dance, or even taken jobs that included some dancing, should not be allowed to compete as amateurs.

 The argument goes that it’s unfair on the contestants who are learning a new skill from scratch if their rivals have such a head start – but in reality, viewers love to see the proficient performers just as much as the hilariously bad ones, and you’d be hard-pressed to find an actor or singer who hadn’t had some basic dance training.

-Strictly Come Dancing airs every Saturday and Sunday on BBC One.
+Strictly Come Dancing begins on Saturday, September 8 at 7.35pm on BBC One.

 Never miss an episode with BT TV - catch up via the iPlayer app.